Glyn Razzell refuses to reveal where his wife Linda's body is

 When questioned over whether he had threatened his wife with violence, or withheld money from her, Razzell said he had not.

+The hearing, the third Razzell has been granted, is taking place at the Royal Courts of Justice in the Strand, with members of the public able to watch.

-Ms Razzell disappeared in 2002 while on her way to work at Swindon College.
+Mrs Razzell disappeared in 2002 while on her way to work at Swindon College.

 The 41-year-old mother-of-four has not been seen since, and her body has never been found.